versia-pub/server/CONTRIBUTING.md

 You can also install the Biome Visual Studio Code extension and have it format your code automatically on save.

+### Conventions

+- We always use ESM and the very latest TypeScript/JavaScript features available in Bun.
+- We use double quotes for strings and four spaces for indentation.
+- We try to use JSDoc comments for all functions and classes, and we use explicit type annotations for all variables and function return values.

 ### TypeScript

 Linting should not be ignored, except if they are false positives, in which case you can use a comment to disable the rule for the line or the file.
 If you need to disable a rule, please add a comment explaining why.